 The contingencies managed in the realm of Compliance are part of the overall risks supervised within the system.
-A description of the material topics for 2022 can be found in the Non-Financial Information Statement.
+Details of the material aspects relating to 2023 are set out in Note 26 to the Consolidated Financial Statements and in the Non-Financial Information Statement - Sustainability Report.